kalvinmattheus/upmarkchecker/README.md

 UP Mark Checker
 ============
-__UP Mark Checker__ will check for new marks on the UP Portal website and send an email notification when a new mark has been found.
+__UP Mark Checker__ will check for new marks on the UP Portal website for TUKS students and send an email notification when a new mark is available.

 Installation and Usage